mchevalier2/crestr/README.md

 )
 ```

-The climate sampled by the data can be assessed graphically using the
+The climate sampled by the data can be graphically represented for a
-figure
+quick assessment of the calibration dataset.

 ``` r
 plot_climateSpace(recons)